eatlas/AU_NESP-MaC-3-17_AIMS_NW-Aus-Features/README.md

-# North and West Australia Reef Features
+# North and West Australia Reef Features - GIS Dataset
 This repository contains utility scripts that were used in the development of the North and West Australia Reef Features dataset.
 For full information about this dataset see:

 Lawrey, E., Bycroft, R. (2025).
 North and West Australia Reef Features - Coral reefs, Rocky reefs, and Intertidal sediment (AIMS).
 [Data set]. eAtlas. https://doi.org/10.26274/xj4v-2739